Realme 9 Pro Plus review: Very good mid-range or a run-of-the-mill device?

 screen

-The 90 Hertz Samsung AMOLED display on the front is definitely not bad.
-The only reason why it cannot stand out from the crowd is that the high standard has already established itself in the market.
-Calibrating the display of the Realme 9 Pro Plus is a bit too reddish, which can't be remedied by adjusting the white balance either.
-The brightness is not greater Proproblem, so that content can be read well on average in sunlight for the price, but the typical weaknesses of a non-flexible OLED display, more precisely rainbow-colored discoloration when viewed from the side, cannot be avoided here either, despite the slightly higher touch sampling rate of 360 Hertz I have the subjective feeling that the latency of the touch sensitivity is a bit higher, which also makes fast typing quite uncomfortable.
+Samsung's 90 Hertz AMOLED display on the front is definitely not bad.
+It just doesn't stand out from the crowd because the high standard has already been established in the market.
+The calibration of the Realme 9 Pro Plus' display is a bit too reddish, which cannot be remedied by adjusting the white balance.
+The brightness is not a major problem, so content can be read well in sunlight for the price, but the typical weaknesses of a non-flexible OLED display, more precisely rainbow-colored discoloration when viewed from the side, cannot be avoided here either, and despite the slightly higher touch sampling rate of 360 Hertz, I subjectively have the feeling that the latency of the touch sensitivity is a bit higher, which also makes fast typing quite uncomfortable.

 Haptic feedback

-The haptic feedback via the vibration motor is better, this is also X-axis, the highest quality type of vibration motor in a smartphone.
-Of course, it is not as high quality as in the OPPO Find X5 Pro, but the O Haptics are also integrated here.
+The haptic feedback is better via the vibration motor, which is also the X-axis, the highest quality type of vibration motor in a smartphone.
+It is of course not as high quality as in the OPPO Find X5 Pro, but the O Haptics are also integrated here.
 The haptic feedback is not quite as precise, but still comparatively pleasant.
-With the new ColorOS 12 software, called RealmeUI 3 here, there is also a good optimization and versatile use of the haptics.
-It's a good thing that good vibration motors have become more and more established as a relevant component in smartphones in recent years, now even up to the middle class.
+With the new ColorOS 12 software, called RealmeUI 3 here, there is also good optimization and versatile use of haptics.
+It is a good thing that good vibration motors have become more and more established as a relevant component in smartphones in recent years, now even up to the mid-range.

 Unlock

-The fingerprint sensor in the Realme 9 Pro Plus is placed in the display, not on the side, as some manufacturers in this price range like to do.
-This technology has matured over the past few years, so unlocking is rarely a concern with a smartphone these days.
-Even if this is typically positioned too far down, you can still completely accept that at the price.
+The fingerprint sensor in the Realme 9 Pro Plus is placed in the display, not on the side, as manufacturers in this price range sometimes like to do.
+This technology has become very sophisticated over the past few years, so unlocking a smartphone is rarely a problem these days.
+Even if it is typically positioned too far down, this is still completely acceptable for the price.

 The user experience

-One of the main differences between the OnePlus Nord 2 and Realme 9 Pro+ is certainly the Proprocessor, because this is the MediaTek Dimensity 920 SoC.
-With less power than the in-house Dimensity 1200, it is still able to offer enough performance for everyday use.
-The RealmeUI 3.0 currently ensures a constantly smooth everyday operation.
+One of the most important differences between the OnePlus Nord 2 and Realme 9 Pro+ is certainly the processor, as this is the MediaTek Dimensity 920 SoC.
+With less power than the Dimensity 1200 from the same company, it is still able to offer enough performance for everyday use.
+The RealmeUI 3.0 ensures consistently smooth everyday use.

 Software